 Each organization is self-supported through dues charged to all members.
 In the first year of membership, a few one-time expenses are assessed.
 After those initial payments are made, the only recurring expenses should be annual or semester dues.
 Many organizations offer payment plans to assist their members.

 Membership requires a substantial time commitment from every member.
 However, the more time a member spends with other members in their organization and at chapter activities, the more benefits they will receive from their membership.
 Just like any other activity, the amount of time and energy you put into your organization, the more you will get out of the experience.

-Most organizations require members to have additional club or organization involvement to maintain a well rounded experience, and most students are able to balance these and their academic obligations, in addition to part time work.
-A good rule of thumb is that for most students at AppState, one to three involvements is manageable.
+Most organizations require members to have additional club or organization involvement to maintain a well-rounded experience, and most students are able to balance these and their academic obligations, in addition to part-time work.
+A good rule of thumb is that for most students at AppState, one to three involvements are manageable.
 You could consider fraternity/sorority membership to be 1.5 to 2 commitments.

-Panhellenic sorority members live in the Appalachian Panhellenic Hall.
-Appalachian State University does not have Fraternity Housing on campus and off-campus fraternity housing (i.e. live-outs, annexs, etc) are not recognized by the University.
+Appalachian State University does not have Fraternity or Sorority Housing on campus and off-campus fraternity housing (i.e. live-outs, annexes, etc.) are not recognized by the University.